Back to Podcast Guides

 • enough recovery to keep practicing tomorrow.

 Without capacity, emotional work becomes flooding.
-With capacity, emotion becomes information.
+With it, emotion becomes information.

 Practice